backend-cheolhee-jung/lolmageap/README.md

 - 🔭 I will be working on [Toy Project](https://github.com/lolmageap/ITerview)

-- 🌱 I am currently learning Functional Programming, Kotlin and Test Driven Development
+- 🌱 I am currently learning Functional Programming, MongoDB

 - ❓ Feel free to ask me anything about the stack and related technologies I use